michalludynia/notificator/README.md

 The solution of notificator component is enriched with circuit breaker pattern implementation. https://martinfowler.com/bliki/CircuitBreaker.html

 It let the notifier component to fail fast and use fallback strategies in case of any failures.
+The circuit breaker tracks availability of each transport and opens or closes the circuit depending of it's availability.
 The pattern was implemented with use of php package called Ganesha (https://github.com/ackintosh/ganesha).
-You can find more context about that decision in the one of ADR's located in in */docs* catalog.
+You can find more context about that decision in the one of ADR's located in */docs* catalog.

+#### Multiple transports per channel
+Each of notification channels can have multiple transports to deliver the notification.
+For example the email channel can use *Amazon SES* and as backup a *Sendgrid* service or even more.
+New transports can easily be added by implementing Transport interface and configuring it in the services of notification module.

 #### Feature flags (trade off - time limit)
 Due to time limitations the app uses in memory channels feature flags implementation. \
-This limits configuration possiblilites of feature flags and force the user to change  one of the classes to toogle activation of specific notification channels.
+This limits configuration possibility of feature flags and force the user to change  one of the classes to toggle activation of specific notification channels.
 You can find it in file: *InMemoryChannelsFeatureFlags.php*.

 In serious project, some feature flags engine should be used instead.